-Now things get a little more interesting.
-Extruding is a little more competitive with roll forming than our first two contestants.
+Extruding is more competitive with roll forming than the first two processes.

-First, the bad.
-For a high-volume run, extrusion equipment and tooling can be very costly.
+For a high-volume run, extrusion equipment and tooling can be expensive.
 Everything requires secondary processing, and there are no value-added activities that can be done in-line.

-Extruding is yet another process that’s constrained by component size limits.
-Part length has to be kept in mind; thin components are a challenge, too.
+Extruding is yet another process constrained by component size limits.
+This process isn’t great for long or thin parts.